Top-Rated Securities Fraud Lawyers | Trusted Investor Advocacy

 • Foreclosure Risk – If the property has financing, there is a risk of default and foreclosure.

-• Tax Risks – Changes in IRS rules or structure of the DST could impact 1031 exchange eligibility.
+• Tax Risks – Changes in IRS rules or in the structure of DST offerings could affect 1031 exchange eligibility.

 Unsuitable Investment Recommendations

-Because these investments typically pay high upfront commissions, brokerage firms may have been motivated by compensation rather than investor suitability.
+Because these investments typically pay high upfront commissions, brokerage firms may have been motivated more by compensation than by investor suitability.
 This could be grounds for a FINRA arbitration claim.

 Class Action Lawsuit vs. FINRA Arbitration